-MUSEUMS TEACHING PLANET EARTH (MuTPE) was an innovative concept in outreach recently selected to be a member of the ESIP (Earth Science Information Partnership) Federation, a program of NASA's Office of Earth Science.
+MUSEUMS TEACHING PLANET EARTH (MuTPE) was an innovative concept in outreach selected to be a charter member of the ESIP (Earth Science Information Partnership) Federation, a program of NASA's Office of Earth Science.
 An expansion of the successful "Public Connection" program funded by NASA's Learning Technologies Program, this program used three independent mechanisms for educating the public about Earth science...

 Each of these projects was developed at Rice University and the Houston Museum of Natural Science (HMNS) and field tested at HMNS and at the Carnegie Museum of Natural History (CMNH).
 As each product was fully tested it became available for replication at other museums and schools around the nation.